 The heart of the Pichon Lalande vineyard is a solid 65 hectare parcel of vines situated southwest of Pichon Baron and close to the chateau.
 Perhaps, the best parcels of vines surround the chateau and overlook the river.
 On average, the vines are 45 years of age.
 However, they have old vines, which are now close to 90 years of age having been planted in the early 1930’s.
 You can divide the vineyards of Pichon Lalande into 6 large blacks that are almost contiguous.
 You can further subdivide those blocks into a range parcels that are close to 60 in number.
 There are gentle slopes that lead to river, at their peak, they are 16 meters in elevation.

 The vineyard is planted to a vine density of 9,100 vines per hectare.
 The vineyard of Chateau Pichon Comtesse de Lalande also includes 11 hectares of vines in the St. Julien appellation that the estate is allowed to vinify as Pauillac.
 The grapes can be used for the Grand Vin, the second wine, or bottled as a Saint Julien.
 However, the majority of the time, those vines are used in both the Grand Vin and in the second wine.
+Their vines in Saint Julien touch the vineyards of Chateau Leoville Las Cases and Chateau Leoville Poyferre.

-Today, at least 11 hectares of vines are farmed using 100% organic methods.
+While Pichon Lalande practices as much sustainable farming, vineyard management as possible, today, at least 11 hectares of vines are farmed using 100% organic methods.
 Chateau Pichon Lalande is also experimenting with biodynamic farming techniques in a portion of their vineyard.
 As of 2014, 6 hectares were set aside for experiments with various farming techniques.
 3 hectares are being biodynamically farmed and 3 hectares are being farmed using organic techniques.
 Pichon Lalande expects to increase the use of organic and biodynamic farming in future vintages.

 There is something else unique about the vineyards of Chateau Pichon Lalande, they own 11 hectares (27 acres) of vines in the commune of St. Julien.
 From time to time, the wine has been sold and bottled by Negociants as St. Julien, with a mention of the vines owners, Pichon Lalande on the label.
 Although, several decades ago, it was not unusual to see the wine bottled as both AOC St. Julien and as AOC Pauillac, depending on the negociant.
 That practice stopped by the 1960’s.
 1 hectare of those vines in St. Julien are used to produce wine that is offered to employees of Chateau Pichon Lalande.
-The remaining hectare of vines part of the blend for their Grand Vin or second wine, depending on the vintage.
+The remaining hectare of vines can be used in the blend for their Grand Vin or second wine, depending on the vintage.

 Chateau Pichon Lalande Winemaking